Global exchange trade group launches cyber security committee

 The committee will also seek to open a dialogue with policy markers, regulators and government organizations on cyber threats.

-Other exchanges and clearing houses with representatives in the committee include the Australian Securities Exchange, BM&F BOVESPA (BVMF3.SA), CME Group (CME.O), Depository Trust & Clearing Corporation, Saudi Stock Exchange, Singapore Exchange Ltd (SGXL.SI) SIX Swiss Exchange, and TMX Group (X.TO).
+Other exchanges and clearing houses with representatives in the committee include the Australian Securities Exchange, BM&F BOVESPA, CME Group, Depository Trust & Clearing Corporation, Saudi Stock Exchange, Singapore Exchange Ltd SIX Swiss Exchange, and TMX Group.